arjan/exstatic/README.md

 Serve static files from memory in the Phoenix Framework.

-This extension compiles all your static files into Erlang modules and loads them into the Erlang VM.
+This extension compiles all of a project's static assets (e.g. Javascript, HTML, images, etc) into Erlang modules and loads them into the Erlang VM, with the purpose of serving them fast and without a dependency on a filesystem.

 The assumption is that there are not that many static files and they are not that big.
 There are no size checks done -- take care that your VM settings allow the kind of memory usage.

 Usage
 -----